Sex trafficking: Gang-controlled trafficking

-Gang-controlled differs from other kinds of sex trafficking as it is conducted by gang members as a group.
-In general, Gang members are expected or forced to participate in tasks that involve illegal and violent activity.
-Some of these criminal behaviors may include: distributing drugs, robbery, trafficking drugs, extortion, and murder.
-Gangs may see sex trafficking as a faster way to earn money, and may believe it attracts less police attention than drug trafficking.
+Gang-controlled sex trafficking differs from other kinds in that it is conducted by gang members as a group.
+Gangs may see sex trafficking as a faster way to earn money than drug trafficking, and may believe it attracts less police attention.

-Sex trafficking serves as a more cost and time efficient way to make money, as one human trafficking victim can obtain money over the course of many years.
-Gangs may partner with different gangs in the area, to work as a joint sex trafficking ring.
-This enables them to increase profits by trading different victims.
-This gives their client, also known as a john, a greater variety of options to choose from.
-Clients are often willing to pay a larger price for a 'type' of victim.
-Another reason that gangs will share victims is because this makes it more difficult for law enforcement to keep track of the victims, preventing them from making a positive identification.
+Sex trafficking serves as a more cost- and time-efficient way to make money, as a human trafficking victim may earn money over the course of many years.
+Gangs may partner with other gangs to work as a joint sex trafficking ring.
+This enables them to trade victims with each other, a practice which may increase profits by allowing them to offer a greater variety of options to buyers of sex, who are often willing to pay more for a certain type of sex worker.
+This practice makes it more difficult for law enforcement to keep track of the victims.